-Birth is the biggest single transition of your life.
-It’s no wonder you may find yourself becoming preoccupied with preparing for this moment.
-Here are 5 tips to prepare for birth and parenthood:
+Let’s face it, birth is the biggest single transition of your life.
+It’s no wonder you find yourself preoccupied with preparing for this moment.
+Here are my top 5 tips to prepare for birth and parenthood:

-- Prepare your mind – The enormous shift into motherhood entails a lot of ‘letting go’ – especially if you are used to being in control.
-Flexibility is vital because your birth and your newborn may not be exactly like you envisage.
+The enormous shift into motherhood entails a lot of ‘letting go.’
+Especially if you are used to being in control.
+Flexibility is vital because your birth and your newborn may not go exactly as you envisage.
 Try to avoid expectations of perfection and rather move on to acceptance.
 Be prepared to be more tired than you have ever been before.

-- Prepare your home – Take time to prepare your home – not just the nursery but also things you will need once your baby arrives – like a few frozen meals, maternity pads and get all your work out of the way so you can enjoy your time with your newborn.
+Take time to prepare your home.
+Not just the nursery but also things you will need once your baby arrives – like a few frozen meals, maternity pads, etc. Get all your work out of the way so you can enjoy your time with your newborn.

-- Prepare your relationships – Your partner and other children will be impacted by this new arrival.
-Schedule ‘Us-time’ with each of them before the birth and then make a habit of continuing with it.
-For Dads, it may be a date night once a week or having breakfast together at your favourite coffee shop on a Saturday morning.
+Your partner and other children will be impacted by this new arrival.
+Schedule ‘us-time’ with each of them before the birth.
+For dads, it may be a date night once a week or having breakfast together at your favourite coffee shop on a Saturday morning.
 Try to keep to this pattern even after your little one arrives.

-For siblings, 15 minutes of one-on-one time each afternoon while the newborn sleeps will help to recharge emotional tanks for little ones who feel the loss of mom’s undivided attention.
+For siblings, 15 minutes of one-on-one time each afternoon while the newborn sleeps will help to recharge their emotional tanks.
+Some little one’s feel the loss of mom’s undivided attention more than others.